-CJD Cluster In Canada
+CJD Cluster In Fraser Valley

-Editor’s Note: As the following news story indicates, deadly prion disease (known as Creutzfeldt-Jakobs disease in people, mad cow disease in cattle, and chronic wasting disease in deer, elk and moose) has struck four people simultaneously in British Columbia.
+Editor’s Note: As the following news story indicates, deadly prion disease (known as Creutzfeldt-Jakob disease in people, mad cow disease in cattle, and chronic wasting disease in deer, elk and moose) has struck four people simultaneously in British Columbia.
 Based on government risk models, such an event is impossible.

 The facts and stories are changing rapidly as one might have predicted.
-All four people apparently lived in the Fraser valley east of Vancouver.
+All four people apparently lived in the Fraser Valley east of Vancouver.
 Additional cases of prion disease have been investigated over the past few months in the same area, but explained away with typical anti-flac rhetoric.

 In the most recent cases, Canadian authorities again are exhibiting their immediate bias to protect the food industries more than the millions of consumers.
 Unfortunately, these victims could have all been exposed to prions in many ways, but for the government to make such bold, blind statements that it isn’t beef and it isn’t food is again reckless.
 All pathways should be pursued and all forms of prion mismanagement must stop.

 For example, these four unlucky souls could have been exposed by drinking water, dental instruments, blood transfusions, eating utensils, workplace exposures, gel caps, growth hormones, collagen in lotions and cosmetics and the list goes on.
 But they could have been exposed by beef or dairy products.
 They could have been exposed via infected venison.
 Do they live near parks and pastures where biosolids from the sewage plant are applied?

 In other words, government and industry alike have opened the doors on prion exposure to pathways way beyond beef and dairy products.
 This pattern either suggests incompetence, negligence or criminality.
 All answers are unacceptable.